 Community living for seniors is a great option for someone who wants to be socially engaged with peers and like-minded people.
 Senior living offers many opportunities to meet new friends, visit with family, and continue to stay involved in the local community.

 Personal Care.
 A decline in hygiene is also a significant cause for concern when visiting with your elderly loved one.
 The inability or lack of desire to shower, get dressed, comb hair, and/or brush teeth are signs that your loved one needs help.

 While the family may be engaged in the joy of holidays, it’s important to find time to communicate your observations.
 Open communication will help lessen or avoid a future emergency situation if one should arise.
-You will want to identify the friends and family who can support your loved one, as well as understand the care needed now, as well as create a plan for the future.
+You will want to identify the friends and family who can support your loved one, understand the care needed now, and create a plan for the future.